julianshen/minami_t/README.md

 ## MINAMI_T ##

-This is a sample project of how to build tumbnail server with [Groupcache](https://github.com/golang/groupcache) and [etcd](github.com/coreos/etcd)
+This is a sample project of how to build thumbnail server with [Groupcache](https://github.com/golang/groupcache) and [etcd](github.com/coreos/etcd)